Military Science - Army ROTC

 The Four-Year Program

 The four-year Army ROTC Program is divided into two parts called the Basic Course and the Advanced Course.

 The Basic Course is usually taken during the first two years and covers such subjects as management principles, national defense, military history, and leadership development.
 In addition, a variety of outside social and professional enrichment activities are available.
 All necessary ROTC uniforms and other essential materials are furnished at no cost.
 After completing the Basic Course, selected students who have demonstrated the potential to become an officer and who have met the physical, medical, and scholastic standards are eligible to enroll in the Advanced Course.

 The Advanced Course is taken during the final two years of college.
 It includes instruction in organization and management, tactics, ethics, professionalism and advanced leadership development.

-During the summer between the junior and senior years of college, Advanced Course students attend a fully-paid five-week training session called the Leader Development and Assessment course.
-The Leader Development and Assessment course gives students the chance to practice what they have learned in the classroom, and apply their leadership skills.
+During the summer between the junior and senior years of college, Advanced Course students attend a fully-paid four-week training session called the Advanced Camp.
+The Advanced Camp gives students the chance to practice what they have learned in the classroom, and apply their leadership skills.

 The Two-Year Program

 The two-year program is designed for a student who did not take ROTC during their first two years of school, or for students who have prior military service to their credit.
 The two-year program is also available to National Guard and Army Reserve college students that are participating in the Simultaneous Membership Program.